 - 8. The Council remains ambitious and is continuing to deliver on a number of significant capital and revenue investment projects.
 These projects, combined with exceptional financial uncertainty, mean that the financial scale of risk and complexity that the Council will be managing is substantial.
-Financial resilience and adequate reserves are therefore, paramount.
+Financial resilience and adequate reserves are therefore paramount.
 This, together with the overall scale of the Council's financial transactions and complexities of its core operations, means that such risk cannot be eliminated but must be managed effectively. - 9.
 Particular attention is drawn to the reserves section in Appendix A of the budget report that identifies the reserves currently retained by the Council over the forecast period together with the rationale for each reserve. - 10.
-Earmarked Reserves are currently forecasted at March 2022 totalling £6.472 million.
-These have been re-aligned to reflect the anticipated outturn position for 2021/22 and the council's current priorities and changing risk profile.
-It is important to note that while the council does have discretion to use its reserves in any manner it sees fit, the current position means that the majority of this sum (some £.601 million) is allocated for specific purposes and therefore not generally usable. - 11.
+Earmarked Reserves are currently forecast at March 2023 totalling £8.3 million.
+These have been re-aligned to reflect the anticipated outturn position for 2022/23 and the council's current priorities and changing risk profile.
+It is important to note that while the council does have discretion to use its reserves in any manner it sees fit, the current position means that the majority of this sum is allocated for specific purposes and therefore not generally usable. - 11.
 It is anticipated that these earmarked reserves will be used over the forecast period to support the council's ongoing investments and the delivery of budget reductions. - 12.
-Although there is no statutory minimum level of reserves, the level of the General Fund working Balances is reviewed annually as part of the budget process and an annual risk assessment is undertaken alongside the Councils strategic risk register.
-Given the overall levels of risk the Section 151 Officer considers that the General Fund working Balance should be maintained above £2 million when setting the budget for 2022/23. £2 million represents approximately 20% of the total Spending requirement for and 5% of the Councils Gross Expenditure of £39.4million for 2022/23. - 13.
-The general fund balance will, therefore, be used to manage unusual or unanticipated events, for example a borough wide emergency situation, failure to deliver savings targets or unprecedented increases in demand or costs to provide a short term contingency to manage the risks identified in this report.
+Although there is no statutory minimum level of reserves, the level of the General Fund working balances is reviewed annually as part of the budget process and an annual risk assessment is undertaken alongside the Council's strategic risk register.
+Given the overall levels of risk the Section 151 Officer considers that the General Fund working Balance should be maintained above £2 million when setting the budget for 2023/24. £2 million represents approximately 20% of the total spending requirement and approximately 5% of the Council's gross expenditure. - 13.
+The general fund balance will, therefore, be used to manage unusual or unanticipated events, for example a borough wide emergency situation, failure to deliver savings targets or unprecedented increases in demand or costs to provide a short-term contingency to manage the risks identified in this report.